zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 **Error Code**

-The common error codes of the TokenIssueOperation are as follows:
+The common exceptions of the TokenIssueOperation are as follows:

 +---------------------------------------------+------------+---------------------------------------------------+
 | Exception                                   | Error Code | Description                                       |